albertaloop/T_SWE_2019_2020/GUI/README.md

 ## Information to be added
 As this is still a work in progress, information that is yet to be added to the interface is listed below:

+* Quality logo/icons to use
+* Telemetry values of position/velocity
+* Telemetry values of time + software state
 * FSM state
 * SpaceX Telemetry Status
 * Navigation Panel